paritytech/shasper/README.md

 ## `substrate` client

-The `substrate` client uses LMD-GHOST consensus and Capser state transition with attestations based on a relatively old specification.
+The `substrate` client uses LMD-GHOST consensus and Casper state transition with attestations based on a relatively old specification.
 The client also inherents the complete networking stack from Substrate.
 Note that it is an issue that we're addressing that this currently diverges a lot from the actual Serenity